-As part of the EMS Audit, Bureau Veritas conducted an in-depth evaluation of the emission test benches on December 4, 2017.
+As part of the EMS Audit, Bureau Veritas conducted an in-depth evaluation of the emission test benches on September 28, 2018.
 Although there is no development being conducted at the test benches, the test bench data is a key component for verifying compliance with the US emission regulations for certifying engines to be sold in the US market.
-Thus, they have been included in the audit.
+Thus, the test benches were included in the audit.

-The mode of operation of the area is based on the international standard for test centers according to ISO / IEC 17025.
+The mode of operation of the area is based on the international standard for test centers according to ISO/IEC 17025.